Doodles Weaver: Radio and recordings

 On radio during the late 1930s and early 1940s, he was heard as an occasional guest on Rudy Vallée's program and on the Kraft Music Hall.

 In 1946, Weaver signed on as a member of Spike Jones's City Slickers band.
-Weaver was heard on Jones's 1947–49 radio shows, where he introduced his comedic Professor Feetlebaum (which Weaver sometimes spelled as Feitlebaum), a character who spoke in Spoonerisms.
-Part of the Professor's shtick was mixing up words and sentences in various songs and recitations as if he were suffering from myopia and/or dyslexia.
-Weaver toured the country with the Spike Jones Music Depreciation Revue until 1951.
+Weaver was heard on Jones's 1947–49 radio shows, where he introduced his comedic Professor Feetlebaum (which Weaver sometimes spelled as Feitlebaum), a character who spoke in spoonerisms.
+Part of the Professor's schtick was mixing up words and sentences in various songs and recitations as if he had myopia or dyslexia.
+Weaver toured the country with the Spike Jones "Musical Depreciation Revue" until 1951.
 The radio programs were often broadcast from cities where the Revue was staged.

 One of Weaver's most popular recordings is the Spike Jones parody of Rossini's "William Tell Overture".
 Weaver gives a close impression of the gravel-voiced sports announcer Clem McCarthy in a satire of a horse race announcer who forgets whether he's covering a horse race or a boxing match ("It's Girdle in the stretch!
 Locomotive is on the rail!
 Apartment House is second with plenty of room!
 It's Cabbage by a head!").
 The race features a nag named Beetlebaum, who begins at long odds, runs the race a distant last—and yet suddenly emerges as the winner.
 The oft-repeated "Beetlebaum" became so identified with the record that RCA reprinted the record label, adding "Beetlebaum" in parentheses after the song title.
 Jones and Weaver followed this hit with a 1949 parody of the Indianapolis 500 automobile race, again with Weaver as commentator, set to Ponchielli's "Dance of the Hours".
 The surprise winner?
 Beetlebaum.
 When an angry listener named Beetlebaum threatened a lawsuit, Weaver changed the name to Feitlebaum.

 In 1966, Weaver recorded a novelty version of "Eleanor Rigby"—singing, mixing up the words, insulting, and interrupting, while playing the piano.